Frequently Asked Questions:

-Short answer: Get to the slam around 7:30, sign-up on the stage.
+Short answer: Get to the slam around 7:30, sign-up on the list at the door.
 Talk to people milling around.
-Sign-up closes at 7:50pm sharp!!!
+Sign-up closes at 8:00pm sharp!!!
 Listen for the host to give instructions on the mic.

-We aren’t currently soliciting new council members, but if you’d like to become our volunteer coordinator to organize events outside of the slam, we’d love to talk to you.
-We also have need of people to update our online events and submit our show to online calendars.
+We aren’t currently soliciting new council members, but if you’d like to volunteer at the slam, we’d love to talk to you.

 Can I sacrifice for the slam?

 Well… Maybe… You should ask the host that night.
 There are lots of reasons people ask to sacrifice.
 We’ll go over a few possibilities, and how we’ll respond:

 I’ve never slammed before and want to try it out.
 Can I sacrifice?

 No, probably not.
 If you’re a new poet, thinking that sacrificing is lower pressure, think again.
 Sacrificing isn’t easier than slamming.
 If you’ve never done anything like this before, we highly recommend that you first attend a few open mics.
 If you just want to dive in, then go ahead and slam.
 Sacrifices almost always get low scores, and this will be more discouraging than what you might have scored if you went later in the night.